 Swimming, and the physical exercise to be had at the pool or ocean, doesn’t require a whole lot of equipment.
 Generally speaking, all you really need is a swim suit and your favorite pair of swimming goggles and you are off to the races.

 Whether swimming laps, water jogging, or dropping in on an aquatic aerobics class, there is a variety of water exercise equipment that you can deploy to help you get a harder, more efficient workout.
-From kickboards to pull-buoys, there is no shortage of things you can bust out of your swim bag.
+From kickboards to pull-buoys, to water dumbbells to pool noodles, there is no shortage of things you can bust out of your swim bag.
 Including, swim gloves.

 Simple in design and function, wearing swim training gloves provide you with added surface area between your fingers courtesy of the webbing.
 They are typically made of neoprene (just like wet-suits and swim caps for cold open water swimming) and can come with either open-fingers, or completely wrap around your finger-tips.